 New Mexico Counts 2020 is an outreach campaign supported by a collaborative of funders listed below to help ensure that all New Mexicans are counted in the 2020 Census, especially in the most hard-to-count and reach communities.
 The NM Counts 2020 Collaborative is comprised of the New Mexico Census 2020 Funder Group, New Mexico Civic Engagement Table and Center for Civic Policy, Native American Voter Alliance Education Project, along with the U.S. Census Bureau, the New Mexico Statewide Complete Count Commission, the UNM Geospatial and Population Studies Department, MediaDesk and others stakeholders who are all working to ensure a complete and fair count in the 2020 census.

-- We raised over $1,000,000 for NM Counts 2020 and now actively engaged in a public education campaign and in releasing thousands of dollars in grant support to nonprofit and Tribal partners.
+- Raised over $1,000,000 for NM Counts 2020 and are now actively engaged in a public education campaign and passing along thousands of dollars in grant support to nonprofit and Tribal partners.